stefanluedtke/Filling-the-gap/README.md

 modelling approaches: Linear mixed-effects models (LMMs), Gradient Boosted Trees (XGBoost) and Generalized Additive Models (GAMs) alongside the baseline approach.

+## Data

+The WGBIFS BIAS and BASS survey data on rectangle resolution that is needed to run the code is not contained in this repository.
+Please contact Stefanie Haase <stefanie.haase@thuenen.de> to request the data.

 ## Running the scripts

 The script example.R shows how to use the code to load data, plot it and run imputation models.
 The analyses in the paper can be reproduced with the scripts in the folder eval.